QuantEcon/lecture-python-intro/lectures/eigen_I.md

 Some nice facts about the eigenvalues of a square matrix $A$ are as follows:

-1. The determinant of $A$ equals  the product of the eigenvalues.
+1. the determinant of $A$ equals the product of the eigenvalues
-1. The trace of $A$ (the sum of the elements on the principal diagonal) equals the sum of the eigenvalues.
+2. the trace of $A$ (the sum of the elements on the principal diagonal) equals the sum of the eigenvalues
-1. If $A$ is symmetric, then all of its eigenvalues are real.
+3. if $A$ is symmetric, then all of its eigenvalues are real
-1. If $A$ is invertible and $\lambda_1, \ldots, \lambda_n$ are its eigenvalues, then the eigenvalues of $A^{-1}$ are $1/\lambda_1, \ldots, 1/\lambda_n$.
+4. if $A$ is invertible and $\lambda_1, \ldots, \lambda_n$ are its eigenvalues, then the eigenvalues of $A^{-1}$ are $1/\lambda_1, \ldots, 1/\lambda_n$.

-A corollary of the first statement is that a matrix is invertible if and only if all its eigenvalues are nonzero.
+A corollary of the last statement is that a matrix is invertible if and only if all its eigenvalues are nonzero.

 ### Computation